simonmichael/hledger/doc/SPEC-finalising.md

   22. journalCalculateLots              -- evaluate lot selectors, apply reduction methods, -- calculate lot balances, add explicit lot subaccounts, -- infer cost basis for bare disposals, normalize transacted cost
+  23. journalCheckAcquireBasis         -- gated separately on `hledger check basis` (not on checklots);
-  23. journalCheckAcquireBasis         -- error if any acquire posting has cost basis ≠ transacted cost
+                                       -- error if any acquire posting has cost basis ≠ transacted cost
   24. journalAddOrCheckGainPostings    -- for disposals with no gain postings, add the rgain+ugain pair -- sized at the disposal gain; otherwise check any user-written -- gain amount against the disposal gain